MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 processed.
 If a Recipe was already being processed and a different one that uses more of the Object's Items is found, then it will be canceled in favor of the new one.

-A Recipe being processed means that the [[Object's process variable|Data-Structure:-Object#process]] has been assigned, and that Alter Ego will decrement the process's duration by 1 every second.
+A Recipe being processed means that the [Object's process variable](object.md#process) has been assigned, and that Alter Ego will decrement the process's duration by 1 every second.
 When the duration reaches 0, the Items are [processed](https://github.com/MolSnoo/Alter-Ego/blob/90e1a7b3b0d067505e5890058e196795ab141996/Data/Object.js#L208).

 Alter Ego checks that all of the Items required for the Recipe are still contained in the Object.
 If it is, it then checks to see if any of the ingredients are also products.
 If that is the case, it then checks if the Item only has 1 use left.
-If so, the Item will be replaced with its [[next stage|Data-Structure:-Prefab#next-stage]].
+If so, the Item will be replaced with its [next stage](prefab.md#next-stage).
 If the Item has a limited number of uses but it has more than 1 use left, its number of uses will be decreased by 1.
 This follows the same logic as in crafting-type Recipes.

 If all of the Items are still in the Object, it destroys all of them regardless of quantity.
 So, even if a Recipe with multiple ingredients only requires 1 of a certain ingredient, all copies of that ingredient will be destroyed.
 Items